|Support||Help Desk, Email, Chat, Forum, Phone & Knowledge Base|

 Paid Backups & Domain Renewal

-Free domains can be convenient, and many users love bundling domains with their hosting provider.
-I think you can get better management, better prices and protect yourself more by keeping your domain name separate from hosting.
+Free domains can be convenient; many users love bundling domains with their hosting provider.
+But you can get better management and protection by keeping your domain name separate from hosting.

 Web Design & Marketing Services